Vipinbadge10/computational-physics/README.md

-# Stellar Classification Using Different Algorithms
+# Stellar Classification of SSDD17 through optimizing ML models.

 ## Description
 A brief overview of the project: What is the main objective of this project?